AutoPas/AutoPas-Dockerfiles/README.md

 As Archer already sets -fopenmp OpenMP will always be automatically enabled within AutoPas.

+### clang
+This file is used to build the AutoPas library using clang.
+It contains:
+* make
+* cmake
+* ninja
+* clang v6.0

 ### code-coverage
 This file is used for code coverage purposes.
 You can build AutoPas in a code-coverage version using the file.
 It includes: